 The Automated Clearing House network is the principal system of electronic funds transfer in the United States.
 It was created in the 1970s to allow regular, predictable payments to be transferred without paper checks.
 Stability, not speed, was the founding principle.

 Traditionally, ACH rules (which are set by a nonprofit governing body called NACHA) required only one settlement window every day.
-If you initiated an ACH credit at 9:00AM on Monday (meaning you told your bank to push money into another bank account) you wouldn’t know that the recipient bank had processed it until 8:30 Tuesday morning.
-Therefore, it would only be then that you could consider the transaction official and complete.
+If you initiated an ACH credit at 9:00AM on Monday — meaning you told your bank to push money into another bank account — you wouldn’t know that the recipient bank had processed it until 8:30 Tuesday morning.
+Therefore, it would only be then that you could consider the ACH transaction official and complete.

-The project of getting every bank in the US aligned on a three-times-a-day settlement schedule will transpire in three phases.
+The project of getting every bank in the US aligned on a three-times-a-day settlement schedule transpired in three phases.
 All of these rules only apply to domestic transactions under $25,000: